nathanielknopf/Old_RFID/README.txt

 ODOMETER : 1 FOR ODOMETER MODE, 0 FOR SUMMATIVE MODE

 Replace the text after the colon with your specific information.
 Make sure to leave a space between the colon and your information.

+Alternatively, the CONFIG file can be created/modified with the Config.py script.
+This script opens a GUI with Tkinter, and then prompts the user for all information required.

 -----------------------------------------------------------------------------------